Vision Protection Tips for Young Eyes Image

 Early Detection Is Key

 These compulsory exams do a decent job of measuring how sharp a child’s vision is.
 However, they tend to miss out on more subtle problems.
 Misaligned eyes, or ones that don’t work in sync, are common.
 This condition is known as strabismus.
-It’s relatively common and not entirely difficult to treat, but can lead to much nastier problems if not addressed.
-Specifically amblyopia, a sharp decrease in vision in one eye as the brain – grappling with two sources of information that don’t entirely agree – starts to prioritize signals from one eye at the expense of another.
+It’s relatively common and not entirely difficult to treat, but it can lead to much nastier problems if not addressed.
+Specifically, amblyopia is a sharp decrease in vision in one eye as the brain—grappling with two sources of information that don’t entirely agree—starts prioritizing signals from one eye at the expense of another.

 You’ll have to visit a certified professional for a complete exam.
 Ophthalmologists and optometrists are both good places to start.
 Holistic practitioners, often called behavioral optometrists, are also a potential port of call, though we’d encourage researching these physicians on an individual basis, as they don’t have the same standardized credentials as their more mainstream colleagues.